IEA/EBRD Collaboration on Assessing and Fostering the Market Penetration of Climate and Energy Technologies in the SEMED and ETC regions

 Recent years have seen an increase in international efforts aimed at fostering collaboration and innovation in low-carbon energy technologies.
 Such initiatives are beginning to make impressive contributions to global efforts to address energy and climate challenges.
 At the same time, these initiatives have varying mandates, missions and focus.
 The Technology Platform “Gaps project” seeks to complement and feed into that effort, focusing specifically on initiatives in the field of low-carbon energy technologies and including observations on existing coverage, gaps and opportunities for further collaboration.

-In 2011, it launched a small project to build on existing IEA analyses to consider how to foster investment in renewable technologies, in particular Partner countries and regions.
+In 2011, the Technology Platform launched a small project to build on existing IEA analyses to consider how to foster investment in renewable technologies, in particular Partner countries and regions.